Wesley-Chan/GTK-for-Windows/BUILD_ENV.md

 # Instructions for setting up a building environment

 This file shows you how to set up a building environment with MinGW-w64, MSYS and the other tools.
-Make sure you read `README.txt` before reading this.
+Make sure you read `README.md` before reading this.

 1. Go to `/z_Install`.